• drpossum a year ago

 I started to do the tedium of migrating away once they announced they would start charging for email and regress services that were once provided for free (which was a large selling part for me).
 I've been very happy with porkbun + fastmail.

-• wormius 10 months ago
+• wormius a year ago

 It sucks that I had to move off webfaction when godaddy bought them, but at least the old dudes from there started opalstack I could use with a similar experience/price and dedication.